metalibm/axf/README.md

 ### Simple Piecewise approximation

-A an approximation map with `"class": "!PieceWiseApprox"`.
+An approximation map with `"class": "!PieceWiseApprox"`.
 The `approx_params` is specified as follows:
 - `"indexing"`: indexing function used to build sub-interval list and to index within it
 - `"even"`: boolean, are even-indexed coefficients allowed in the polynomial sub-approximations